-Medford is a blue-collar town, with 36.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Medford, you'll notice that it is more blue-collar than most other communities in America.
+36.79% of Medford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Medford is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Medford who work in office and administrative support (15.11%), management occupations (8.20%), and teaching (6.12%).

 Also of interest is that Medford has more people living here who work in computers and math than 95% of the places in the US.

-Medford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Medford doesn't have a public transportation system that people use for their commute.